 PPC Campaigns Allow You to Target Your Ideal Customers

-Increase Bids of Converting Keywords
+Increase Bids for Converting Keywords

 Landing Page Best Practices

 Your landing page should align with your ad copy, providing the information or products promised in the ad.
-It should be easy to navigate, with a clear call-to-action.
+It should be easy to navigate, with a clear call to action.

 Add Negative Keywords

-PPC vs SEO — What's the Difference?
+PPC vs. SEO — What's the Difference?

 Both PPC and SEO aim to get search engine optimization to increase your online visibility, but they do so in different ways.

 PPC involves paying for ad space in search engine results, while SEO involves optimizing your website to rank organically in search results.
 Both strategies can be effective, but PPC can deliver quicker results, while SEO is a long-term strategy.

 Data from PPC Ads Can Improve Your SEO Strategy